-The developer will consider the following when developing the specific material the Review Board requests in Section 3.2.
+The developer will consider the following when developing the specific material the Review Board requests in Section 3.2 - 3.4 and related Appendices.

-3.1.1 Issues Prioritization
+3.1.1 Issues prioritization

 The purpose of scoping is not only to identify issues, but also to prioritize them and if possible, focus required additional work on the most important ones.
-Fortune will consider all the items described in Section 3.2, because every issue identified in this Terms of Reference requires a sufficient analysis to demonstrate whether the development is likely to be the cause of - or a contributor to - significant adverse impacts.
-However, two particular issues were identified during scoping as requiring increased attention, because of high impact potential and concerns raised during scoping.
+Fortune will consider all the items described in Section 3.3 because every issue identified in this Terms of Reference requires a sufficient analysis to demonstrate whether the development is likely to be the cause of - or a contributor to - significant adverse impacts.
+However, three particular issues were identified during scoping as requiring increased attention, because of high impact potential and concerns raised during scoping.
 Fortune is required to give special consideration to the following key lines of inquiry in the Developer's Assessment Report:

-- Impacts of the NICO Project on water quality, particularly in relation to the quality of mine water and effluent released to groundwater and surface waters, and related impacts to human and environmental health downstream. - Long-term impacts following mine closure, including risks of environmental contamination, and related reclamation plans and practices.
-This includes risks to water, wildlife and people.
+- Impacts of the NICO Project on water quality, particularly in relation to the quality of mine water and effluent released to groundwater and surface waters, and related impacts to human health and aquatic life downstream. - Long-term impacts following mine closure and reclamation. - Caribou and caribou habitat, including effects from the NICO minesite and NICO access road on habitat, disturbance and displacement effects and direct mortality.